arya2004/web-development-basics/learn-next/README.md

 Loading.tsx , Error.tsx are default components for loading and error.

 Can be created inside folder for scoped loading and error

+#### Rendering

+SSR is enabled by default

+CSR "use client"

+Prevent Hydration with useEffect Hook